 Anthony Cok, Environmental Studies and Sciences

-Environmental Studies and Sciences places science and technology into a cultural and social context to address some of the most pressing issues of our time: climate change, sustainability, loss of biodiversity, marine pollution, toxins in our environment, energy conservation.
-Our students have the opportunity to weave scientific knowledge gained in our environmental, marine and other earth science courses, as well as related sciences (biology, chemistry, physics), with problems and solutions encountered in policy, anthropology, philosophy, and many other courses.
-Many of our courses are focused on local field sites in the South Shore Estuary, and we offer field experiences in Australia, the U.S. Virgin Islands and on Long Island.
+Environmental Studies and Sciences places science and technology into a cultural and social context to address some of the most pressing issues of our time: climate change, sustainability, loss of biodiversity, marine pollution, toxins in our environment, and energy conservation.
+Our students have the opportunity to weave scientific knowledge gained in our environmental, marine and other earth science courses, as well as from biology, chemistry, or physics, with problems and solutions encountered in policy, anthropology, philosophy, and many other courses.
+Many of our courses are focused on local field sites in the South Shore Estuary, and we offer field experiences in Australia, Alaska, and on Long Island.
 Our students gain valuable vocational experience through internships and are well served by our strong alumni network.

-Transfer students at any level are accepted into the Environmental Studies and Sciences Programs.
+Transfer students at any level are accepted into one of degree tracks in the Environmental Studies and Sciences program.
 The number of credits and courses that are transferable will be determined on an individual basis.
-Students transferring from an accredited four-year college must spend at least two semesters in residence at the University working toward a degree in environmental studies or environmental sciences.
-Community college students must complete two years in residence working toward a degree in environmental studies or environmental sciences.
+Students transferring from an accredited four-year college must spend at least two semesters in residence at the University working toward a degree.
+Community college students must complete two years in residence working toward one of our degrees.